Nic30/hwt/README.md

 ## Features

 * Meta Hardware Description Language (example [simple](https://github.com/Nic30/hwtLib/blob/master/hwtLib/examples/simple.py), [showcase](https://github.com/Nic30/hwtLib/blob/master/hwtLib/examples/showcase0.py)).
 It is somewhere between HLS and HDL.
-It offers HLS style of coding but in same time it allows you to manipulate with HDL objects.
+It offers HLS style of coding but in same time it allows you to manipulate HDL objects.
 It means it is little bit slower to write a prototype than you would in HLS, but you always know what, how and why is happening.
 * Digital circuit simulator with UVM like verification environment (example usage [CAM](https://github.com/Nic30/hwtLib/blob/master/hwtLib/mem/cam_test.py), [structWriter_test.py](https://github.com/Nic30/hwtLib/blob/master/hwtLib/structManipulators/structWriter_test.py))
 * Tools for static analysis ([resourceAnalyzer](https://github.com/Nic30/hwt/blob/master/hwt/serializer/resourceAnalyzer/analyzer.py), example usage [cntr_test.py](https://github.com/Nic30/hwtLib/blob/master/hwtLib/examples/arithmetic/cntr_test.py))
 * Serializers to export HWT designs into multiple target HDLs ([verilog, VHDL, system-c, IP-core packager, hwt itself...](https://github.com/Nic30/hwt/tree/master/hwt/serializer))

 HWT uses hilevel-netlists for internal representation of target design.
 Optimized netlists are generated from usual code statements, function calls, statements etc (hw processes are automatically resolved).
 This netlist is easy to use and easy to modify or analyse by user if there is something missing in main library.
-Also [serialization modes](https://github.com/Nic30/hwt/blob/master/hwt/serializer/mode.py) allows to tweaks how component should behave durning serialization.
+Also [serialization modes](https://github.com/Nic30/hwt/blob/master/hwt/serializer/mode.py) allows to tweaks how component should behave during serialization.

 HWT performs no HLS planing or schedueling.
 HWT is also good as API for code generating by more advanced tools.
 Hierarchy of components/interfaces/types is not limited.
 User specifed names are checked for collision with target language.